Shrishti00/PRODIGY_WD_01/README.md

-# Prodigy InfoTech Website
+# PResponsive Landing Website

-Welcome to the Prodigy InfoTech website!
+Welcome to the Responsive Landing website!
 This project showcases a simple yet functional website structure designed using HTML, CSS, and a touch of JavaScript for dynamic behavior.

 ## Table of Contents